 The police were not alone in being incapable of understanding the boys.
 The moment they issued a statement confirming their arrest, hate rose from the ground, like the stench of poison and decay.
 It spread, and quickly it turned into anger: fury against an incomprehensible evil that the people, the good people of Bournemouth and Boscombe, felt had nested in their midst and that had, as far as they could tell, nothing whatever to do with them.

 The Earnest Psychologist, who was not, by the way, one who ever spoke to the boys, invoked many possible causes: disillusionment, suppressed sexuality, self-loathing, confusion, disorientation, parental neglect, parental overbearing, nondescript feelings of persecution, projection, detachment, disenfrachisement, loneliness, boredom, ennui.

-The words to the people who had lost their huts, let alone those who had lost a friend, a lover, a husband, a wife; a sister, a brother, a mother, a father; least of all though to those who had lost their gorgeous twins, and also not to those who had lost their little dog, to them, these words meant nothing, they were just noise.
+The words to the people who had lost their huts, let alone those who had lost an old friend; a sister, a brother, a mother, a father, a grandparent; least of all though to those who had lost their gorgeous twins, and also not to those who had lost their little dog, to them, these words meant nothing: they were just noise.
 And it made these people, these good people, angrier still, and more hateful.
 And the hate ate into them and turned their misery into madness: a kind of madness, an uncontrollable fear and loathing.

 The ugliness was pervasive: faces distorted in pain and wrath and dismay.
 Loud voices, high pitched declamations, over and over again: ‘They’ve ruined our lives!’
 ‘They should be shot!’
 ‘These two, they belong locked up and the keys thrown away…’